Darkwood

 Darkwood is a survival horror video game developed and published by Acid Wizard Studio.
-The game was first released through Steam Early Access on July 24, 2014, eventually becoming a full game release on August 17, 2017 for Microsoft Windows, macOS and Linux.
-The game takes place in a mysterious dark forest somewhere in the Polish People's Republic or according to the developers, another region of the Soviet Bloc wherein the main characters have been trapped.
-On March 20, 2019, a Nintendo Switch version was announced during the Nindies Nintendo Direct and was released on May 16, 2019.
-The game was also ported and released for the PlayStation 4 on May 14, 2019, for Xbox One on May 16, under the publisher Crunching Koalas, and for Google Stadia on September 17, 2021.
-It later released for PlayStation 5 on October 28, 2022 and for Xbox Series X/S on December 23, 2022.
+The game was first released through Steam Early Access on July 24, 2014, eventually becoming a full game release on August 17, 2017 for Linux, macOS, and Windows.
+The game was also ported to consoles by Crunching Koalas and was released for PlayStation 4, Nintendo Switch and Xbox One in May 2019, for Google Stadia on September 17, 2021 and for PlayStation 5 and Xbox Series X/S on October 28 and December 23, 2022.

+The game takes place in a mysterious dark forest "somewhere in the territory of the Soviet Bloc", wherein the main characters have been trapped.
+It is played from a top down perspective.
+During the daytime the player can explore the world and prepare for the night where they have to survive in a hideout against encroaching enemies.

+A sequel, Darkwood 2, is being developed by Ice-Pick Lodge and published by Hooded Horse under supervision by the original developers of Acid Wizard Studio.